 Mother’s Day is celebrated on different days depending on the country.
-This year, it falls on March 27 in the UK, otherwise known as Mothering Sunday.
-This date changes every year, but always occurs on the fourth Sunday of Lent, exactly three weeks before Easter Sunday.
+In the UK, this day takes place on a Sunday in March, otherwise known as Mothering Sunday.
+The specific date changes each year, but always occurs on the fourth Sunday of Lent, exactly three weeks before Easter Sunday.

-However, many other countries including, the US, Australia, Japan and most of Europe celebrate the holiday on the second Sunday of May, so this year it will be on May 8.
+However, many other countries including, the US, Australia, Japan and most of Europe celebrate the holiday on the second Sunday of May.

 10 Facts About Mother’s Day:

 1. Different Date Every Year.
 Did you know that the date for Mother’s Day changes every year?
 The reason for this can be traced back to its origins.
 In 1914, American President Woodrow Wilson made it official for the national holiday to be celebrated on the second Sunday of May.